-A key objective of the Law Council of Australia is the maintenance and promotion of the rule of law.
-For that reason, the Law Council often provides analysis of federal legislation and federal executive action based on its compliance with so-called "rule of law principles".
+One of the Law Council's key objectives is to maintain and promote the rule of law through the analysis of federal legislation and federal executive action based on its compliance with the "Rule of Law Principles".